 Curriculum

 The MBA requires the completion of 10 required courses.
-Students who pursue the Business concentration will complete 3 Lubin 600-level electives (39 credit hours), and those who choose the Corporate Finance or Marketing Management concentration will pick 3 electives from select options.
+Students who pursue the Business concentration will complete 3 Lubin 600-level electives (39 credit hours), and those who choose the Corporate Finance, HR Management, or Marketing Management concentration will pick 3 electives from select options.
 Additional elective courses will be offered in future semesters.
 Students can work with their advisor to determine the most appropriate electives for their course of study.
 Below are the courses and their descriptions.

 Course Descriptions